-Salamah Colleg aims to build teacher capacity and thus enhancing students' achievement outcomes through distributed leadership, targeted ongoing professional learning to improve quality teaching and learning in line with the School Plan.
-Professional learning can take many forms including whole school staff development days, staff meetings, conferences, and a range of professional learning programs provided by AIS.
+Salamah College aims to build teacher capacity and thus enhancing students' achievement outcomes through distributed leadership, targeted ongoing professional learning to improve quality teaching and learning in line with the School Plan.
+Professional learning can take many forms including whole school staff development days, staff meetings, conferences, and a range of professional learning programs.
 A team-teaching approach has been adopted to improve teaching practices in literacy and numeracy.

-Literacy and Numeracy Mentors are team teaching with Classroom Teachers to incorporate a range of teaching strategies into their literacy and numeracy planning and programming.
-Grade Leaders and Instructional Leaders are meeting regularly with the Coordinator to discuss consistency, strengths, and areas for further development.
-All teachers have been involved in professional learning opportunities during the year related to improving student performance outcomes whether by attending conferences, seminars, webinars, workshops or even delivering any of the aforementioned.
+All teachers have been involved in professional learning opportunities during the year to improve student performance outcomes whether by attending conferences, seminars, webinars, workshops or even delivering any of the aforementioned.
 The School takes responsibility for planning, implementing, evaluating and tracking of its staff professional learning and individual members take responsibility for their own ongoing professional development.

-Throughout 2022, the staff participated in a range of professional learning in line with the Australian Professional Standards for Standards including school based in staff meetings and staff development days, NESA accredited and NESA elective professional development courses, online modules, and literacy and numeracy team teaching.
+Throughout 2023, the staff participated in a range of professional learning sessions in line with the Australian Professional Standards.
+The staff attended weekly meetings and staff development days, NESA accredited and NESA elective professional development courses, online modules, and literacy and numeracy team teaching sessions.
 The list of professional development courses attended by Salamah College staff are as follows: